our-venture-church/website-gatsby/web/src/markdown-pages/roadmap.md

     For groups, I would do a big thing below the form that "Check out our Growth Groups".
 But I would only have that when we want them signing up.
 Now would not be a great time nor would the month of December.
 When it's not a good time, I'd say something like "Growth Groups will be relaunching [Soon/On Date/next month], keep an eye out for more updates at our Sunday service" -- or something like that.

--   Groups Page Dream/wish list
+-   Groups Page Dream/wish list -- These items seem like a lower priority
 -   Prayer page -- We can do whatever you want.
 Does Gabe have a vision for this?
 We can add a photo to each station.
 We can add a photo to the landing page, I would just need some direction.

-## Jim's List
+## After that stuff is done list.

 -   Add "Announcement" (or "news") schema and pages (similar to events, but not tied to a specific date).
 -   Support embedded images and youtube videos